Product

 One quick point of clarification here: Free trials and freemium plans are two separate things.
 Each has its pros and cons, and both allow users to get hands-on experience with a product before hopefully making a purchasing decision.

-A freemium plan, however, is a purely free and often limited plan.
+A freemium plan, however, is a free, often limited plan.
 It may be called a “free forever” plan or have a $0 monthly cost reflected in the pricing page.
-These plans typically only allow base functionality access to a product.
+These plans typically only provide access to a product's base functionality.

 Content Camel, for example, has a free “solo” account that gives a single user access to the platform’s standard features.
-The goal here is to get users to either upgrade to higher-level plans for more features, and/or to bring more team members on board.
+The goal here is to get users to either upgrade to higher-level plans for more features or bring more team members on board.

 A free trial, however, will offer full access to a set plan’s features for a limited time.
-This is often for 10-, 14-, or 30-day periods so that users can get a good idea of what the full breadth of the software can do, and ideally make a purchasing decision at the end of that trial.
+This is often for 10-, 14-, or 30-day periods so users can get a good idea of the software's full breadth and, ideally, make a purchasing decision at the end of that trial.

 Freemium has the risk of users staying free forever and using the plan indefinitely without ever paying.
-There is also a risk they may not have enough features on their own to make it useful OR that there are so many features available there’s no point in converting, making it a hard balance to strike.
+There is also a risk they may not have enough features on their own to make it useful, or that there are so many features available that there’s no point in converting, making it a hard balance to strike.
 As we’ve already discussed, you need everything to be in line to use the freemium model to drive conversions without it eating into your revenue.

 Free trials allow people to access the most critical features of a tool and pressure them to make a conversion decision after 30 days.
 And while they may need help from customer support and are using the platform at full capacity (which can take up server space), each user’s free trial has an end in sight— they won’t be a money sink forever.